not-fl3/macroquad-website/content/articles/macroquad_0.4.md

 +++
 title = "Macroquad 0.4 changelog"
-description = "Macroquad with Metal on IOS and other updates." date = 2023-07-12T09:19:42+00:00 updated = 2023-07-12T09:19:42+00:00
+description = "Macroquad with Metal on iOS and other updates." date = 2023-07-12T09:19:42+00:00 updated = 2023-07-12T09:19:42+00:00
 draft = false